muchcreative/Single-Stock-EDA-Example/1. Initial Data Transformations/README.md

 **4. Miscellaneous**

-There has been papers published using Autoencoders or PCA to convert time sequences to an embedded vector space and analyze this space with transformers.
+There have been papers published using Autoencoders or PCA to convert time sequences to an embedded vector space and analyze this space with attention models or other ANNs.
 I will skip this section for brevity and lack of research in its applicability, but it is something to keep in mind.